ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example.md

 - an IDE of your choice (preferably IntelliJ)
 - Java 11
+- maven

+Note: Please name your folder and files exactly like in the example!

 ## Step 1: Initialize an empty project

 Go to [Spring Initializer](https://start.spring.io/) and create an example project.
-Choose the same options as in the Screenshot, then click on "Generate"
+Choose the same options as in the Screenshot, except the spring version.
+Please check Java 11, then click on "Generate".

 ![empty spring boot project](../static/Schritt1besserbesser.png)

-Unpack the project and open it in InelliJ
+Unpack the project in the folder of your choice and open it in InelliJ

 ![unpacked project](../static/Schritt2.png)

+Add ```@ComponentScan({"pro.taskana","com.example"})``` to the ExampleApplication

 ## Step 2: Add dependencies
-Add following dependencies to the pom in the demo project:
+Following text splits the needed dependecies by topic.
+All dependencies can be copied as one block at the end of step 2.
+After adding the dependencies, please run ```mvn clean install```

 ** 1. spring core depenpendency: **